mmoftah/rcos-status-updates/spring_2019/week_01.md

 > In this section, you can write about what you accomplished in the previous week.

-> This past week, I was able to implement the the dialog box for creating a new user in the front end.
-I \
+> This past week, I was able to work on setting up a new AngularJS project for the application.
+I have set up and ExpressJS project as well which acts as the web server.
+This may or may not be removed in the future
-> learned how to send requests in JavaScript to the backend API.

 ## This Week's Plan

 > In this section, you can write about what you have planned for next week.

-> After my accomplishments from last week, I plan to add accessibility features to the user creation dialog box. \
+> After my accomplishments from last week, I plan on completing the project structure and completing documentation to make it clear for other developers
-> I also plan on attending the git workshop this week.

 ## Anything Blocking?

 > In this section, you can write about any blockers that you are having trouble in the project.

-> I don't know how to test the accessibility features I am going to be implementing this week, so i am going to \
-> ask my mentors if they have any suggestions.
+> There are no blockers at the moment.

 ## Notes